bcharlier/HMMA238/IDE/tp.md

 As python is a real jackknife programming language, depending on your goal (data scientific program, web, etc...) you may choose a specific IDE for a particular task.

-- Scientific computing : Pyzo, Spyder
+- Scientific computing: Pyzo, Spyder
 - Generic: PyCharm, VScode

 We warmly recommend you to use an IDE.